Estimation of electric conductivity of the quark gluon plasma via asymmetric heavy-ion collisions

 where $N_{\rm tot} \equiv 2 \pi \left( \bar N_+ + \bar N_- \right) $ is the total number of charged particles.
 The number $n$ is related to the total transfered charge roughly as $n \sim Q / |e|$.
 Therefore, $A d'_e$, the charge-dependent part of the directed flow parameter, and the electric conductivity of the plasma are parametrically related as

-If one takes $N_{\rm tot} \sim 10^3$ and $n \sim 1$ (Eq.~(\ref{eq:total-charge})), the order of magnitude of the directed-flow parameter is estimated as
+If one takes $N_{\rm tot} \sim 10^3$ and $n \sim 1$ [Eq.~(\ref{eq:total-charge})], the order of magnitude of the directed-flow parameter is estimated as

-This value would be within experimental reach.
-Note that the value (\ref{eq:dipole-estimate}) is negative since the electric field tends the Cu nucleus.
+This value would be within experimental reach if the parameter $B$ is larger than of order unity.
+Note that the value (\ref{eq:dipole-estimate}) is negative since the electric field tends toward the Cu nucleus.
+Although the estimate above is a crude one, we can distinguish at least whether the created matter is in the perturbative or non-perturbative regime by looking at the order of magnitude of deference between $v^\pm_1$.
+This is because perturbative calculations indicate significantly larger values of $B(\sim 10^2)$ compared to lattice calculations ($B \sim 1 $).
+This would indicate much progress compared to the current situation where little is known about the actual conductivity of the matter created in heavy-ion collisions.

+As seen in Eq.~(\ref{eq-charge-dep-v1}) , the magnitude of the electric flux which goes through the QGP is an important quantity.
+We calculated the impact parameter dependence of the event-averaged electric flux that goes through the overlapping region, $ \Phi = \int_S \vec E \cdot d \vec S $, which is shown in Fig.~\ref{fig:flux}.
+The plane $S$ is chosen so that it is perpendicular to the line connecting the two centers of the two nuclei at $t = 0$, and it crosses the thickest part of the almond (dotted line in Fig.~\ref{fig:coordinate}).

+In most central collisions, the electric flux is zero, and it gets larger when one increases $b$.
+For $1 \lesssim b \lesssim 5 \ [{\rm fm}]$, the flux is positive, which means that the field directs toward the Au nucleus.
+At larger $b$ the electric flux changes its sign and the direction of the fields is flipped.
+This result can be understood in the following way.
+At very peripheral collisions, the plane $S$ is closer to the center of the Cu nucleus than to that of the Au nucleus.
+As a result, the flux that comes from the Cu nucleus becomes denser, because of its smaller radius.
+The behavior of the electric flux as a function of the impact parameter would be reflected in the centrality dependence of charge-dependent $v_1$.

 Let us comment on potential uncertainties in the estimate above.
-It would be possible that the charge dipole formed at the early stage can be obscured in the later stages, namely the hydrodynamic evolution and hadronic collisions.
+It is possible that the charge dipole formed at the early stage can be obscured in the later stages, namely the hydrodynamic evolution and hadronic collisions.
 In order to quantify these effects, we have to calculate the time evolution of the charge density under an electric field.
-Hence, it is necessary to use a hydrodynamic model which includes electromagnetic fields and a hadronic afterburner.
+The back reaction of matter to electromagnetic fields may also have to be taken into account \cite{Tuchin:2010vs, Deng:2012pc}.
+Hence, it would be desirable to use a magnetohydrodynamic model combined with a hadronic afterburner.
 One should also consider the effects of fluctuations of the generated electric fields on an event-by-event basis, although the fields have a tendency to direct from Au to Cu nucleus on average.
-The charge dipole could be smeared out by the fluctuations.
+The charge dipole could be weakened by the fluctuations.
 Event-by-event simulations are necessary to consider the effect of such fluctuations.
 Finally, although we have assumed the dielectric constant is a constant, it can in general depend on frequency and wave length.
-Consideration of such effect is left as a future work.
+Consideration of such effects is left as a future work.

 \emph{Summary.}--- We have pointed out that, in Cu+Au collisions, a sizable strength of electric field directed from Au to Cu nucleus is generated in the overlapping region.
 We have shown this by performing event-by-event numerical calculation of the produced electromagnetic fields.
 We have also pointed out that the electric field would induce an electric current in the matter created after the collision and it would result in a dipole deformation of the charge distribution in the medium.
 We have shown that the charge-dependent directed flow of hadrons is sensitive to the charge dipole in the medium and is useful in estimating the electric conductivity of the QGP.